shreyasgune/sgune.github.io/docs/jira_method.md

 - Which brings benefits in terms of Z.

 ### Problem Space
-- Currently, we have identified the problem:
+- Currently, we have identified the problem: (some problem)
-- This leads to <some effect, undesired>
+- This leads to (some effect, undesired)
-- This causes <some specific pain> to <some relevant folks>
+- This causes (some specific pain) to (some relevant folks)

 ### Solution Space
 ### Priority:
+- Based on (some shared reasons), this ticket has been prioritized to be worked on.
 ### Stakeholders:
+- Engineers
+- Leads
+- Other relevant personnel
 ### Due Date:
-### Definition of Done: Acceptance Criteria
+### Definition of Done:
+This ticket is considered done when Z achieved through implementation of the solution space.
+### Acceptance Criteria:
+ - Criteria 1
+ - Criteria 2
+ - Criteria N